redhat-cip/dci-rhel-agent/README.md

 ## How to run your own set of tests ?

 By default, `dci-rhel-agent` provides an empty Ansible list of tasks located at `/etc/dci-rhel-agent/hooks/user-tests.yml`.
-It can be modified to include any task needed to run on top of the lab server that was provisionned for the job.
+It can be modified to include any task needed to run on top of the SUT that was provisionned for the job.

 This file will not be replaced when the `dci-rhel-agent` RPM will be updated.